 You should also consider what kinds of things you want to do, games you want to play, and activities you want to take part in on your golf simulator.

-The Mevo+ can be connected with free mobile apps that display 3D shot trajectories and offer various data analysis features.
-Beyond this, the Mevo+ is compatible with The Golf Club 2019 and E6 CONNECT.
+In addition, launch monitors like the Mevo Gen2 can be paired with free mobile apps that display 3D shot trajectories and offer various data analysis features.

-Other software possibilities include Creative Golf 3D, Awesome Golf and Fitness Golf.
+Other software possibilities include FSX Play, Creative Golf, Awesome Golf, GameDay, and E6 APEX.

 What software features do you see yourself using most often?
 Do you just want to practice on the range, play world-class courses, or both?
 Consider what software options are available when looking at simulators, and make your decisions accordingly.